 The dinosaurs may have experienced the mother of all tsunamis.

 Dr Iain Stewart discusses the tsunami waves that would have been caused by the huge asteroid impact that many experts believe killed off the dinosaurs 65 million years ago.
-A asteroid the size of San Francisco slammed into the sea just off Mexico's Yucatan Peninsula, leaving an impact crater 112 miles across and 20 times as deep as the Grand Canyon.

 Why are Japan and Hawaii struck by so many tsunamis?

 Dr Iain Stewart explains why four out of every five tsunamis occur in the Pacific Ocean.
 He looks at Hawaii, which has been struck by scores of tsunamis over the past 200 years, and Japan, where tens of thousands of people have lost their lives to these killer ocean waves.
 This clip contains footage provided by ITN.